 Ergon Energy’s initial deployment of 100 terminals was completed quickly and efficiently, with no need for specialist installers or training, and rapidly increased, with connectivity being provided to various other distribution automation devices and sites.
-Each recloser uses between 5MB and 15MB of data per month in real time.
-BGAN M2M’s pooled data plans means that Ergon Energy has complete budget control for their communications needs, since each terminal draws from a shared pool of data.
+Each recloser uses between 5MB and 15MB of data per month in real-time.
+BGAN M2M’s pooled data plans mean that Ergon Energy has complete budget control for their communications needs since each terminal draws from a shared pool of data.

-BGAN M2M provided the reliability, cost effectiveness, security and ease of use that Ergon Energy were looking for to automate and monitor their distribution network, and with the service expected to have an operational lifetime well into the 2020s, BGAN M2M will continue to serve efficiently and effectively for many years to come.
+BGAN M2M provided the reliability, cost-effectiveness, security and ease of use that Ergon Energy was looking for to automate and monitor their distribution network, and with the service expected to have an operational lifetime well into the 2020s, BGAN M2M will continue to serve efficiently and effectively for many years to come.

 “The Inmarsat BGAN M2M service has given us access to parts of our distribution network that had remained out of bounds when it comes to remote monitoring and control.
 We chose Inmarsat for its reliability.
 Monitoring and controlling a power grid needs a real-time, always available flow of information and we’re happy to say Inmarsat’s service has been extremely reliable.”
 Sanjeewa Athuraliya, Senior Telecommunications Architect, Ergon Energy.